-4 Mathematics and Computer Science Division, Argonne National Laboratory
+&lt;sup>4Mathematics and Computer Science Division, Argonne National Laboratory

-^{}This material is based upon work supported by the National Science Foundation under Grant 9975020.
+\This material is based upon work supported by the National Science Foundation under Grant 9975020.

-1. Introduction
+1. INTRODUCTION

-Computational grids can only succeed as attractive everyday computing platforms if users can run applications in a straightforward manner.
-In these collections of disparate and dispersed resources, the sum (the grid) must be greater than the parts (the machines and networks).
-Since grids are typically built on top of existing resources in an ad-hoc manner, software layers between the user and the operating system provide useful abstraction and aggregation.
+Computational Grids can only succeed as attractive everyday computing platforms if users can run applications in a straightforward manner.
+In these collections of disparate and dispersed resources, the sum (the Grid) must be greater than the parts (the machines and networks).
+Since Grids are typically built on top of existing resources in an ad-hoc manner, software layers between the user and the operating system provide useful abstraction and aggregation.

-In the past decade, many useful software products have been developed that simplify usage of the grid; these are usually categorized as "middleware".
-Successful middleware efforts have included, for example, tools for collecting and disseminating information about grid resources (e.g. Network Weather Service [34]), all-encompassing meta operating systems that provide a unified view of the grid (e.g. Legion [15]), and collections of relatively independent grid tools (e.g. the Globus Toolkit [14]).
-Middleware has simplified grid access and usage, allowing the grid to be useful to a wider range of scientists and engineers.
+In the past decade, many useful software products have been developed that simplify usage of the Grid; these are usually categorized as "middleware".
+Successful middleware efforts have included, for example, tools for collecting and disseminating information about Grid resources (e.g. Network Weather Service [36]), all-encompassing meta operating systems that provide a unified view of the Grid (e.g. Legion [17]), and collections of relatively independent Grid tools (e.g. the Globus Toolkit [16]).
+Middleware has simplified Grid access and usage, allowing the Grid to be useful to a wider range of scientists and engineers.

 In order to build application-generic services, middleware developers have generally not incorporated application-specific considerations in decisions.
 Instead, application developers are expected to make any decisions that require application knowledge; examples include data staging, scheduling, launching the application, and monitoring application progress for failures.
-In this environment grid application development remains a time-consuming process requiring significant expertise.
+In this environment Grid application development remains a time-consuming process requiring significant expertise.

-The Grid Application Development Software Project (GrADS) [5, 17] is developing an ambitious alternative: replace the discrete, user-controlled stages of preparing and executing a grid application with an end-to-end software-controlled process.
-The project seeks to provide tools that enable the user to focus only on high-level application design without sacrificing application performance; this is achieved by incorporating application characteristics and requirements in decisions about the application's grid execution.
-The GrADS architecture incorporates user problem solving environments, grid compilers, schedulers, performance contracts, performance monitors, and reschedulers into a seamless tool for application development.
+The Grid Application Development Software Project (GrADS) [9, 20] is developing an ambitious alternative: replace the discrete, user-controlled stages of preparing and executing a Grid application with an end-to-end software-controlled process.
+The project seeks to provide tools that enable the user to focus only on high-level application design without sacrificing application performance; this is achieved by incorporating application characteristics and requirements in decisions about the application's Grid execution.
+The GrADS architecture incorporates user problem solving environments, Grid compilers, schedulers, performance contracts, performance monitors, and reschedulers into a seamless tool for application development.
 GrADS builds on existing middleware and tools to provide a higher-level of service oriented to the needs of the application.

 Scheduling, the matching of application requirements and available resources, is a key aspect of GrADS.
-This chapter focuses on scheduling solutions developed for the GrADS framework.
+This chapter focuses on scheduling needs identified for the GrADS framework.
 Specifically, we discuss the following distinct scheduling phases.

-- Launch-time scheduling is the pre-execution determination of an initial matching of application requirements and available resources. - Rescheduling involves making modifications to that initial matching in response to dynamic system or application changes. - Meta-scheduling involves the coordination of schedules for multiple applications running on the same grid at once.
+- Launch-time scheduling is the pre-execution determination of an initial matching of application requirements and available resources. - Rescheduling involves making modifications to that initial matching in response to dynamic system or application changes. - Meta-scheduling involves the coordination of schedules for multiple applications running on the same Grid at once.

 Initial prototype development in GrADS revealed that existing application scheduling solutions were inadequate for direct application in the GrADS system.
-System-level schedulers (e.g. LoadLeveler [21] and Maui Scheduler [24]) focus on throughput and generally do not consider application requirements in scheduling decisions.
-Application-specific schedulers [6] have been very successful for individual applications, but are not easily applied to new applications.
-Other projects have focused on easy-to-characterize classes of applications, particularly master-worker applications [1, 8]; these solutions are often difficult to use with new classes of applications.
+System-level schedulers (e.g. LoadLeveler [18] and Maui Scheduler [3]) focus on throughput and generally do not consider application requirements in scheduling decisions.
+Application-specific schedulers [8] have been very successful for individual applications, but are not easily applied to new applications.
+Other projects have focused on easy-to-characterize classes of applications, particularly master-worker applications [4, 11]; these solutions are often difficult to use with new classes of applications.